StefanoPitto/StefanoPitto/README.md

 **🔹 HitOcean**
 _Oct 2024 - Present_
-• Desarrollo de una app web para crear y gestionar listas de regalos.
+• Building a web app to create and manage gift lists.
-• Nuevas features y mantenimiento de la app móvil de Infocasas (100K+ downloads y 4.5⭐).
+• Added features and maintained the Infocasas mobile app (100K+ downloads and 4.5⭐ rating).

 **🔹 QKStudio**
 _May 2023 - Oct 2024_
-• +10 apps móviles publicadas (Google Play & App Store).
+• Released over 10 mobile apps (Google Play & App Store).
-• E-commerce y mejoras UX/UI en backoffice.
+• Worked on e-commerce platforms and improved back-office UX/UI.
-• Desarrollo web en React.
+• Developed multiple React web apps.

 **🔹 Tonomy Foundation**
-_Ene 2022 - May 2023_
+_Jan 2022 - May 2023_
-• Apps web y mobile orientadas a identidad digital y autenticación descentralizada.
+• Developed web and mobile apps focused on digital identity and decentralized authentication.
-• Enfoque fuerte en seguridad y Web3.
+• Strong focus on Web3 and user security.

 ---